-B. CSMA Protocol Mechanisms
+2.2 CSMA Protocol Mechanisms

 To implement a suite of multirate protocols, a first key step is to instrument the basic random access functions.
-Hence, we implemented a MAC protocol with the following five elements, analogous to mechanisms in 802.11: 1) carrier sense; 2) binary exponential backoff; 3) network allocation vector; 4) timeout; and 5) four-way handshake.
+Hence, we implemented a MAC protocol with the following 5 elements, analogous to mechanisms in 802.11: (i) carrier sense, (ii) binary exponential backoff, (iii) network allocation vector, (iv) timeout, and (v) four-way handshake.